 - Determined objective-driven organisational development and competent employees. - Well-known -leading brands in the Scandinavian, Baltic markets and in the Great Britain. - History and competence well-established products on the Finnish and Great Britain market for more than 30 years. - Sustainability -geographically suitable scope and diversified product portfolio ensure sustainable development.

 RISKS

-- High volatility of raw material prices. - Significant increase of private label products on the Finnish market. - High dependence on large retail chains dominating the Finnish retail market. - Risks related to biological assets.
+- High volatility of raw material prices. - Risks related to biological assets.